nineneel/rania-website/project_plan/design_tokens/README.md

 # Design Tokens

-Design tokens extracted from the Figma design for the Rania Travel website.
+Design tokens extracted from the Figma design for the RANIA website.

 ## Files